 Discovering that we are the target audience

-When choosing the challenge, we arrived on tackling “how to provide healthy food solutions to people in need” out of a shared passion for food.
+When choosing the challenge, we arrived at tackling “how to provide healthy food solutions to people in need” out of a shared passion for food.
 However, we immediately found that we needed to narrow down “people in need.”
-Contrary to the western context, families with lower income tend to have more access to wet market ingredients and home cooking over processed food served in urban China.
+Contrary to the western context, families with lower income tend to have more access to wet market ingredients and home cooking over-processed food served in urban China.

 A 2018 study by the Chinese Nutrition Society shows that eating out (cafeterias, restaurants, food delivery, and street food) is becoming the lifestyle for over 90% of white-collar workers in tier-1 cities.
 Over half of the population sampled self-identify as having unhealthy diets.
 Although the question begs further research, we agreed to define “people in need” of healthy food as average office workers, who easily find themselves at the intersection of questionable ingredients, food additive overuse, filthy kitchen environments, and greasy and carbohydrates or sodium-heavy cooking styles when it comes to eating out.

 Having defined our scope, we debated other aspects to “narrow down” along the way, for instance limiting solutions for eating out vs. home cooking or focusing on workers with families vs. those without.
 In the end, in the spirit of HCD, we agreed to embrace our target audience as a whole through conducting fieldwork in separate locations, Despite our differences in approach, we arrived at very similar insights in our field research and were able to blend in inspirations unique to our backgrounds into the final solutions below.